Sebastián Domínguez

-Sebastián Enrique Domínguez (born July 29, 1980) is an Argentine former footballer who played as a centre back.
-He is currently assistant coach to Hernán Crespo at Qatari first division side Al-Duhail SC.
+Sebastián Enrique Domínguez (born 29 July 1980) is an Argentine football manager and former player who played as a centre back.
+He was recently the manager of Vélez Sarsfield.

 Dominguez' professional football career spanned 19 years during which he played for teams in Argentina, Brazil and Mexico, winning titles with all but one.

 Early life

 Domínguez was born in Buenos Aires and moved to Rosario at an early age with the relocation of his parents'.
 There, he played in the youth system of Newell's Old Boys.
 His father coached Lionel Messi in the club's youth divisions.